microsoft/autogen/website/docs/Use-Cases/Tune-User-Defined-Function.md

 1. Your machine learning task is not one of the built-in tasks from `flaml.AutoML`.
 1. Your input cannot be represented as X_train + y_train or dataframe + label.
+1. The optimization metric is not measurable via validation data only.
+For example, when you want to directly optimize a downstream application instead of a model accuracy metric.
-1. You want to tune a function that may not even be a machine learning procedure.
+1. You need to tune a function that may not even be a machine learning procedure.

 ## Basic Tuning Procedure